kmnhan/xarray-lmfit/docs/source/getting-started.md

 :::

-If the installation was successful, you should see the version number of `xarray-lmfit` printed to the console.
+If the installation was successful, you should see the version number printed to the console.